Operant conditioning: Animal training

-Example of animal training from Seaworld related on Operant conditioning

-Animal training has effects on positive reinforcement and negative reinforcement.
-Schedules of reinforcements may play a big role on the animal training case.

 Applied behavior analysis

-Applied behavior analysis is the discipline initiated by B. F. Skinner that applies the principles of conditioning to the modification of socially significant human behavior.
+Applied behavior analysis (ABA) is the discipline initiated by B. F. Skinner that applies the principles of conditioning to the modification of socially significant human behavior.
 It uses the basic concepts of conditioning theory, including conditioned stimulus (SC), discriminative stimulus (Sd), response (R), and reinforcing stimulus (Srein or Sr for reinforcers, sometimes Save for aversive stimuli).

-Practitioners of applied behavior analysis (ABA) bring these procedures, and many variations and developments of them, to bear on a variety of socially significant behaviors and issues.
+ABA practitioners bring these procedures, and many variations and developments of them, to bear on a variety of socially significant behaviors and issues.
 In many cases, practitioners use operant techniques to develop constructive, socially acceptable behaviors to replace aberrant behaviors.
-The techniques of ABA have been effectively applied in to such things as early intensive behavioral interventions for children with an autism spectrum disorder (ASD) research on the principles influencing criminal behavior, HIV prevention, conservation of natural resources, education, gerontology, health and exercise, industrial safety, language acquisition, littering, medical procedures, parenting, psychotherapy, seatbelt use, severe mental disorders, sports, substance abuse, phobias, pediatric feeding disorders, and zoo management and care of animals.
+The techniques of ABA have been effectively applied to such things as early intensive behavioral interventions for autistic children, research on the principles influencing criminal behavior, HIV prevention, conservation of natural resources, education, gerontology, health and exercise, industrial safety, language acquisition, littering, medical procedures, parenting, psychotherapy, seatbelt use, severe mental disorders, sports, substance abuse, phobias, pediatric feeding disorders, and zoo management and care of animals.
 Some of these applications are among those described below.